atharvakokane/atharvakokane.github.io/projects.md

 ## roots of unity.
 ---

-well, i started research on finding the roots of unity by connecting the complex plane with the real plane using trigonometry. i want to publish this as soon as possible.
+well, i started writing a paper on finding the roots of unity by connecting the complex plane with the real plane using trigonometry. i want to publish as a review article this as soon as possible.

 **_log_**: